My Single Valentine

 Yes you may be single.
 But, you are so much more.
 Now go out and live like it.

 Bio: As a recovering-risk-avoiding- scaredy-cat, I am passionate about helping you live and love boldly.
 Are you ready to remove the inner mindset blocks that may be keeping you from the romantic love you so desire (and deserve)!?
-Join my FREE webinar “Removing Barriers to Love” on Tuesday, February 25th at 7PM CST.
+Join my group coaching program, Growing Towards True Love.
 And learn more about Life Coach Amanda here.